 Having the right decanter for your wine is key.
 If it exposes the wine to too much oxygen, it might cause overoxidation.

-In case you don’t own a decanter, you can pour the wine directly into glasses too.
+In case you don’t own a decanter, you can pour the wine directly into glasses.
 Because the glasses have a wider opening than a decanter, this might be a bit tricky, though.
 You have to pour very slowly and make sure that the filter doesn’t get out of place.
 It might be a job for two people.

 For many people, wine corks are a fancy tradition that makes wine stand out from less fancy beverages.
 For others, they are an annoying obstacle on their way to a good glass of wine.
 With the knowledge from this article, you know better than all of them.
 Cork stoppers actually serve a meaningful purpose for wine by contributing to their taste and smell.
 Next, try to experience the differences yourself.
-Can you sense the differences of wine with a screw cap and a cork-sealed wine?
+Can you sense the differences between wine with a screw cap and a cork-sealed wine?